Viktor II of Ratibor

 Victor II, Duke of Ratibor, Prince of Corvey, Prince of Hohenlohe-Schillingsfürst (Viktor Amadeus 2.
 Herzog von Ratibor, 2.
 Fürst von Corvey, Prinz zu Hohenlohe-Schillingsfürst; 6 September 1847 – 9 August 1923) was a member of the House of Hohenlohe-Schillingsfürst and Duke of the Silesian duchy of Ratibor (Racibórz).
+He was a lawyer, an cavalry officer in the Royal Prussian Army and a politician in the Free Conservative Party.
+He served in the Prussian House of Lords, and as the chairman of the provincial parliaments of Silesia and Upper Silesia between 1897 and 1921.

 Early life and family

-Victor was born at Rauden Castle, Kingdom of Prussia, eldest son of Victor I, Duke of Ratibor (1818–1893), (son of Franz Joseph, Prince of Hohenlohe-Schillingsfürst and Princess Constanze of Hohenlohe-Langenburg) and his wife, Princess Amelie of Fürstenberg (1821–1899), (daughter of Karl Egon II, Prince of Fürstenberg and Princess Amalie of Baden).
+Victor was born at Rauden Castle, Kingdom of Prussia, eldest son of Victor I, Duke of Ratibor (1818–1893), (son of Franz Joseph, Prince of Hohenlohe-Schillingsfürst and Princess Constanze of Hohenlohe-Langenburg) and his wife, Princess Amelie of Fürstenberg (1821–1899), (daughter of Charles Egon II, Prince of Fürstenberg and Princess Amalie of Baden).

-He studied Law in Bonn and Göttingen and was a member of the Corps Borussia (1867) and Corps Saxonia (1890).
+He studied law in Bonn and Göttingen and was a member of the Corps Borussia (1867) and Corps Saxonia (1890).
 In Saxonia were also his four brothers, Max, Karl Egon, Franz (Colonel à la suite) and Egon (Lord Chamberlain).

 Military career

-After making his Doctorate in Law he entered the Potsdamer Life Guards Hussar Regiment in which he fought during the Franco-Prussian War.
+After making his Doctorate in Law, he entered the Potsdamer Life Guards Hussar Regiment in which he fought during the Franco-Prussian War.

 Political career

-Between 1873 and 1876 he worked at the German Embassy in Vienna.
-In 1893 he took over the dominions Kieferstädtel and Zembowitz in Upper Silesia.
+Between 1873 and 1876, he worked at the German Embassy in Vienna.
+In 1893, he took over the dominions Kieferstädtel and Zembowitz in Upper Silesia.

-From 1897 to 1921 he was Chairman of the Silesia Province respectively of the Upper Silesian provincial parliament.
+From 1897 to 1921, he served as the chairman of the provincial parliaments of Silesia during the German Empire (to 1918) and Upper Silesia during the Weimar Republic (1919–1921).
 As a member of the Free Conservative Party, he ran in 1885 and 1888 for the Prussian House of Representatives.
 Since 1893, he was a member of the Prussian House of Lords.
-From 1896 to 1904 he was chairman of the New Coalition Party.
+From 1896 to 1904, he was chairman of the New Coalition Party.